How does Docker help?

 - Can I sell or share the course with others?

 - Please don't!
 Each copy is licensed to an individual person.
 Contact me to become an affiliate and earn money by promoting the course.

 - What if I don't like the course?

-- I want you to be completely satisfied and excited about using Docker in your web development projects.
+- I want you to be completely satisfied and excited about using Docker in your web projects.
 If not, contact me with your feedback and you'll get a full refund.